limpyd/redis-limpyd/doc/fields.rst

 PKField_ is a special subclass of StringField_ that manage primary keys of models.
 The PK of an object cannot be updated, as it serves to create keys of all its stored fields.
 It's this PK that is returned, with others, in :doc:`collections`.

-A PK can contain any sort of string you want: simple integers, float, long uuid, names...
+A PK can contain any sort of string you want: simple integers, float [1]_, long uuid, names...

 If you want a PKField which will be automatically filled, and auto-incremented, see AutoPKField_.
 Otherwise, with standard PKField_, you must assign a value to it when creating an instance.